r-s-lewis/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0160  0.0187 0.0214
+    ## 1 0.0161  0.0188 0.0215

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - We generated the curve so there is real variability and no induced variability.
+  - There is no real variability and no induced variability.
+In order for there to be real variability in the POF, the underlying distribution would need to be changing.
 There is nothing wrong with our measurement technique.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes.
-0.03 is well within the range of confidence.
+A POF value that is less than 0.03 is well within the range of confidence.
 - Compare this probability with your estimate from q2; is it more or less trustworthy?
   - This is more trustworthy because we have more samples.